-I have a background in the humanities, particularly literature and creative writing.
-Prior to becoming a psychologist, I worked as an editorial assistant, a writing coach, and an adult literacy teacher.
+I have a background in literature and creative writing, and prior to becoming a psychologist, I worked as an editorial assistant, a writing coach, and an adult literacy teacher.
 In fact, I was drawn to psychology after hearing the life stories of my students, several of whom were learning to read in their 50s and 60s.
 Their stories piqued my curiosity about how humans continue growing throughout our entire lives.

 I believe it is important to pursue learning and growth throughout my career.
 I am currently studying at the Institute for Relational Psychoanalysis of Philadelphia.

 I am actively involved with several organizations supporting wellness, justice, and access to mental health care:

 - Insight for All provides free therapy for people who have experienced homelessness, in partnership with Project HOME (therapist member)

 - Philadelphia Society for Psychoanalytic Psychology (board member)